 He has also served as a music instructor for Erie Thunderbirds Drum and Bugle Corps, Serra Catholic High School in Pittsburgh, PA, Steel City Ambassadors Drum and Bugle Corps, Rochester Crusaders Drum and Bugle Corps, and the Steel City Alumni Drum and Bugle Corps.

 Dr. Tinnerman has also provided consultation with the Marion Cadets Drum and Bugle Corps.

 In regards to management, Dr. Tinnerman has served in the role of Director of the Pittsburgh Royal Crusaders, The Tri-State Youth Performance Federation (TYPF), The TYPF Brass Choir, and The Cambria County Brass Choir.

 In 2009, Dr. Tinnerman was honored to become inducted as a life time member of the Pennsylvania Drum Corps Hall of Fame.

-Brass Coordinator - Mr. John Williams
+Trumpet Coordinator - Mr. John Williams

 John Williams has been the Director of Bands at Terre Haute North Vigo High School since 2014.
 He is the director of the wind ensemble, jazz bands, and pep band, and also teaches History of Rock and Roll, AP Music Theory, and Special Education Music.
 Mr. Williams also co-directs the Patriot Brigade.